 California law places some restrictions on bulk firearm purchases.

-However, these restrictions do not (and will not) apply to firearm transfers between unlicensed parties, even when those transactions are processed through a licensed dealer.4
+However, these restrictions do not (and will not) apply to firearm transfers between unlicensed parties (individuals without a firearm dealer license), even when those transactions are processed through a licensed dealer.4

 Firearms dealers are required to post a notification on their premises, in block letters at least one inch in height, that notifies potential purchasers of these bulk purchase restrictions.5